verbb/formie/docs/fields/dropdown.md

 The setting is also available on [Entries](/fields/entries), [Categories](/fields/categories), [Users](/fields/users), [Products](/fields/products), and [Recipients](/fields/recipients) when **Display type** is **Dropdown**.

-For JavaScript hooks and module events, see [Combobox module](/browser/modules/field/combobox) in the browser docs.
+For JavaScript hooks and module events, see [Combobox module](https://docs.verbb.io/formie/browser/modules/field/combobox) in the browser docs.

 ## Overriding Options

 If the options need to come from template logic, set the field’s **Options** type to **Template** in the form builder, then override the field’s `options` before rendering the form.
 See [Option Sources](/fields/option-sources#template) and [Overriding Settings](/templates/overriding-settings).

-## Submitted value
+## Submitted Value

 Dropdown stores the selected option value.
 When multiple selections are enabled, it stores a list of selected option values.

 When querying or saving submissions through GraphQL, the field handle is used as the field name.
 Query the form’s `formFields` and include `inputTypeName` if you need to confirm the generated input type for a specific form.

-## Theme config
+## Theme Config

 The Dropdown field can be targeted with the `dropdown` theme config key.